WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Save the HTML file, or save and export the post template if you are working in the site editor.

 Copy all the blocks and create a template for displaying pages.
-Optionally, save a copy of `single.html` as `page.html` inside the block-templates folder.
+Optionally, save a copy of `single.html` as `page.html` inside the templates folder.
 Adjust the blocks for the page template, and save.

 #### Archives